fahimalamabir/basic_projects/README.md

 We will show how to build such a recommender system using a variety of techniques, and explore their tradeoffs.One method we examine is matrix factorization, which learns features of users and products to form recommendations.
 In this Jupyter notebook, we will use these techniques to build a real song recommender system.

+Motivation :  Deep Learning is making news across the world as one of the most promising techniques in machine learning.
+Every industry is dedicating resources to unlock the deep learning potential, including for tasks such as image tagging, object recognition, speech recognition, and text analysis.
+In this notebook, we will do image classification and retrieval tasks,then constructing deep features, a transfer learning technique that will allow us to use deep learning very easily, even when you have little data to train the model.

+Overall, we will build an image classifier and an intelligent image retrieval system with deep learning.